 The Short Version

 Though she once dreamt of heading to Hollywood, Marnie Lamb decided that writing, not acting, was the better outlet for her creative impulses.
 She earned a master’s degree in creative writing from the University of Windsor before embarking on a short but glorious career as a globe-trotting ESL teacher.
 Her short stories have appeared in Journey Prize Stories 25 and various Canadian literary journals, most recently filling Station, The Nashwaak Review, and The Dalhousie Review.
-Her first novel, a YA book named The History of Hilary Hambrushina, is forthcoming from Iguana Books.
+Her first novel, a YA book named The History of Hilary Hambrushina, was published by Iguana Books.
 When she is not writing fiction or running her freelance editing business, she can be found cooking recipes with eggplant or scouting out fashions—preferably ones with polka-dots—at the One of a Kind Show.

 The Long Version